mohanmca/ckad_notes_exercise/pod/Commands.md

 ## Ingress Resource
 * There could be multiple Rules for each hostname
 * One rule could cover multiple hostname, but within that there could be multipath, each could cover different URL path
+* kind:Ingress - host configuratuon is not mandatory
 ```yaml
 apiVersion: extensions/v1beta1
 .kind: Ingress